ferrocene/ferrocene/docs/extension.rst

 FLS Sphinx Extension
 ====================

-To enhance the Ferrocene Language Specification, and to make authoring, updating, and testing it easier, we developed and use a custom Sphinx extension that adds new roles and directives.
+To enhance the Ferrocene Language Specification, and to facilitate its authoring, updating, and testing it easier, we developed and use a custom Sphinx extension that adds new roles and directives.
 The source code of the extension is in the ``exts/ferrocene_spec`` directory.

 .. contents:: In this document: